 If you typically don’t take the stairs at work or at your apartment, start by doing that.
 If you’re winded when you get to the top, don’t stress.
 Your body is just getting used to it!

-When I moved into a condo with five flights of stairs (and no elevator option), I just started doing it, and stairs don’t phase me as much anymore.
-If you’re in the same boat as I am and you’re looking for more of a workout, try some of these.
+When I moved into a condo with five flights of stairs (and no elevator option), I had to do it.
+Now, stairs don’t phase me as much anymore.
+If you’re in the same boat but you’re looking for more of a workout, try some of these.

-Place your left foot on the far-left side of the second step and then place your right foot on the far-right side of the fourth step.
-Go up in twos like that, imitating a skating motion.
+Place your left foot on the far-left side of the second step, and then place your right foot on the far-right side of the fourth step.
+Go up two at a time like that, imitating a skating motion.
 Once you get up the flight of stairs, walk down.
 Repeat for as many reps as is comfortable.

-Stair climbing is a great way to burn calories although just how many calories you’ll burn depends on your weight, the intensity of your workout, and the stair height.
+Stair climbing is a great way to burn calories.
+Just how many calories you’ll burn depends on your weight, the intensity of your workout, and the stair height.

-If you’ve been looking for something new to incorporate into your workout routine, stair climbing is a great option because you’ll burn a lot of calories, and it will help keep your body guessing as to what you’re going to do next for a workout.
+If you’ve been looking for something new to incorporate into your workout routine, stair climbing is a great option.
+You’ll burn a lot of calories, and it will help keep your body guessing as to what you’re going to do next for a workout.